A) Jesus’ death—the ransom for us

 A fitting passage in this context which does not use sacrificial terminology is the following from 1st John:

-We know love by this, that He laid down His life for us; and we ought to lay down our lives for the brethren.
+By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers.
 (1 John 3:16)

 Also Ephesians 5:25-27: